C17300916/SciFiUI/README.md

 - Ammo: This button, when clicked, displays the amount of ammo the user has remaining.
 In this interface the user can shoot and destroy planets by pressing s, which decrements the amount of ammo simultaneously.
 ![An image](images/Ammo.PNG)

 - Fuel and Oxygen: These two objects appear side by side in the system and allow the user to keep track of the amount of fuel and oxygen they have left.
 They both decrement over time, and if one runs out the interface ends.
 The fuel decreases faster and also reacts to when the boost is used as it runs down faster.
+These objects are the largest on the base screen of the interface and the reasoning behind this was the importance behind them and so the user could keep track.
 ![An image](images/Ox&Fuel.PNG)

 - Boost: This fesature is one of the core objects of this system as it affects so many others when used.
 It appears on the left side of the interface and automatically fills itself and can be used at any time if SPACEBAR is pressed which decreases it.
 It acts as if it is charged by the system while running.
 Another cool feature is the fact that it highlights yellow when full.